What is PrEP?

 PrEP is a medicine that can be taken daily to help reduce your risk of HIV acquisition.
 It contains the active drugs tenofovir/emtricitabine and has been used as a HIV treatment for many years.
 PrEP is different to PEP, in that you take it in advance of sex, rather than afterwards, as an emergency.

-It is not currently available on the NHS in England but is available via the IMPACT clinical trial, in limited capacity.
-It is however available via the health service in Scotland and via the PrEPARED project in Wales.
+It is now available on the NHS in England but following the completion of the IMPACT clinical trial.
+It is also available via the NHS in Scotland and via the PrEPARED project in Wales.

 How effective is PrEP?